What Is a Serpentine Belt? – What You Need to Know

 Common Signs of a Failing Serpentine Belt

-Here are five ways you’ll know it’s time to replace your serpentine belt:
+Taking the features above into consideration, here are five ways to know when it is time to replace the serpentine belt:

 #1.
 Your Air Conditioning is Not Working.

-If your air conditioner suddenly stops working, this could be the issue.
-You should notice that the aircon is not functioning and there will be no noise coming from it.
-There will also not be any cold air escaping from the vents.
+If your air conditioning unit suddenly stops functioning this might be the problem.
+You should also observe that the air conditioner unit is not turning on and there is no sound being emitted from it.
+Also, there will be no cold air being released from the vents.

 #2.
 Squealing Sounds.